theodoremoreland/theodoremoreland/README.md

 - [Personal](#Personal) **(6)** - *Projects developed to solve a personal problem or for additional practice*
 - [Coursework](#Coursework) **(48+)** - *Homework assignments across various courses*

-### Keywords:
+**Keywords:**
-Presentable* Project is completed, has a detailed README.md, and keeps code smells to a minimum.
+Presentable* - Project is completed, has a detailed README.md, and keeps code smells to a minimum.

 ## Professional